Pro Bono and Community

 The firm has made significant donations to many of New Orleans’s charitable causes, including:

 For several years, the firm has supported Teach For America, a well-known and acclaimed program that has made a phenomenal and lasting impact on New Orleans’s at-risk youth by infusing New Orleans’s classrooms with the teaching and skills of many of the nation’s top college graduates.

-In 2013, the firm partnered with Joseph S. Clark Preparatory High School to create opportunities for the firm’s employees to participate in activities with the school’s students.
+As one of our community projects, one year the firm partnered with Joseph S. Clark Preparatory High School to create opportunities for the firm’s employees to participate in activities with the school’s students.
 To kick off the partnership with Clark, the firm sponsored a “work day” at the high school to help get the building ready for the new school year.
 Barrasso Usdin employees sorted books, painted class rooms, cleaned floors, and hung banners throughout the school.
 The day was a huge success, and the firm’s employees had a great time contributing to the revitalization of Joseph S. Clark Preparatory High School.